* NB. Size for initial entry – 1280 px longest length *

 For images entered into Classic view, Living the view and Urban view, the

 integrity of the subject must be maintained and the making of physical changes to the landscape is not permitted.
 You may not, for example, remove fences, move trees or strip in the sky from another image.
 Minor adjustments to levels and curves and cropping of the image are allowed.
-We may request the RAW file or original camera jpeg for any shortlisted image.
+We will request the RAW file or original camera jpeg for any shortlisted image in these three categories.

 The judges will allow more latitude in the ‘Your view’ category, which aims to encourage originality and conceptual thinking.
 However, remember that the image still has to ‘work’ for the judges and sometimes less is more.